sil-car/lt/GIT BASICS.md

 ~/lt$

-# Check status again (existing file modified).
-~/lt$ git status
-On branch main
-Your branch is ahead of 'origin/main' by 1 commit.
-  (use "git push" to publish your local commits)

-Changes to be committed:
-  (use "git restore --staged <file>..." to unstage)
-	modified:   GIT BASICS.md

-~/lt$

 # Commit changes to make them "official" in the local repo.
 ~/lt$ git commit -m "added GIT BASICS.md"
 [main 2d693bf] added GIT BASICS.md